pranavgithub1/Time-Bound-Computation-Python---Fedora-Project/README.md

 The reason numpy is faster is due to the way it's arrays are stored in memory.
 A numpy array is more densely packed in memory and it frees memory faster than python lists.

-Here were the results in seconds from the test:
+Here were the results in seconds from the test for n = 10,100,1000:
 ```
 Python Times(s): [0.00014179999999996973, 0.094526, 170.15191320000002]
 Numpy Times(s): [5.430000000000712e-05, 0.0002750000000000252, 0.03332709999997974]